inferno-collection/Docs/docs/fire-alarm-reborn/developers/exports.md

 ## Sprinklers

 ### Trigger Sprinkler
-Use this export to trigger a random Sprinkler inside the Alarm System closest to the provided position.
+Use this export to trigger the Sprinkler closest to the provided position, inside the Alarm System closest to the provided position.

 #### Export Name
 ```